Hakea brachyptera

 Hakea brachyptera, commonly known as the short-winged hakea, is a shrub in the family Proteaceae native to an area in the southern Wheatbelt and Great Southern regions of Western Australia.

 Description

 Hakea brachyptera is a low, dense, rounded shrub to 1 m tall with interweaving rusty coloured branchlets.
 The leaves are rounded, fine and stiff 3-9.5 mm long and 0.7-1.3 mm wide.
 Leaves are densely covered with finely matted hairs ending with a very sharp erect point.
 Clusters of flowers appear in racemes of 1-5 individual flowers in the leaf axils.
 The white pedicel is 1.5-2.5 mm long with flat matted silky hairs.
 Fruit are rounded, at right angles to the stalks and are 2 cm long and about 2 cm wide, slightly flattened and with a rough surface.
-Hakea brachyptera is a frost-tolerant species.

 Taxonomy and naming

 Hakea brachyptera was first formally described by Carl Meisner in 1856 and published in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis.
 The specific epithet (brachyptera) is derived from the Ancient Greek words brachys meaning "short" and pteron meaning "wing" or "fin" referring to the seed structure.